Former Detroit Lion Jessie Lemonier dies at 25

 GRAND RAPIDS, Mich.
-(WOOD) — The Detroit Lions have confirmed that former defender Jessie Lemonier has died.
+(WOOD) — The Detroit Lions have confirmed that former defensive end Jessie Lemonier has died.
 He was 25 years old.

 “We are shocked and saddened to learn of the passing of former Detroit Lion Jessie Lemonier,” the team said in a statement.
 “Jessie was a model teammate and wonderful young man who is gone far too soon.
 Our thoughts and prayers are with his family and friends during this difficult time.”